albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 The `Pet` class defined an abstract method, named `doIt()`.
-All subclasses need to override this method and provide a concrete implementation.
+All subtypes need to override this method and provide a concrete implementation.

 1. A dog that barks